James O'Shea

 James O'Shea was a former footballer from County Kerry.
 He was a star of many Kerry underage teams in the 90's.
 He also played with the Cork team winning a Munster Championship as a sub in 2002.

 Club

-At club level he has played with his home club St. Michael's/Foilmore and has had much success winning County and Munster Intermediate Championships in 2008 and then added an All Ireland in 2009, he also helped the club win its first South Kerry Championship in 2007 and won a second in 2008.
+At club level, he has played with his home club St. Michael's/Foilmore and has had much success winning County and Munster Intermediate Championships in 2008 and then added an All Ireland in 2009.
+He also helped the club win its first South Kerry Championship in 2007, and won a second in 2008.
 He also played with Cork side Bishopstown he never won a County Championship with them but did play in a final in 2004.

 Schools

 O'Shea won an All-Ireland Vocational Schools Championship with the Kerry Vocational Schools team in 1993.

 Minor

 O' Shea played with the Kerry minor team in 1993.
-He had little success as hi side lost out to Cork.
+He had little success as his side lost out to Cork.

 He was underage again in 1994 and had more success.
 Wins over Limerick, where O' Shea scored a goal, and Cork, where he scored 1-02, seen Kerry qualify for a Munster final with Clare.
 In the final another goal from O' Shea helped his side to a 2–11 to 3–05 win and a Munster title for O' Shea.
 Kerry faced Ulster champions Armagh in the All-Ireland semi-final, where O'Shea was again amount the scorers with a point in a 2–10 to 0–09 win.
 In the All-Ireland final O' Sheas side faced Galway.
 He hit two points in a 0–16 to 1–07 win and an All-Ireland medal.